alex-erzmn/web-game/README.md

 ## description

 In this project you'll be developing a simple 2D multiplayer game, but with evolving levels.
 Main gameplay idea:
 - All players are represented by a square of a different color.
 On the same machine, the game can be played by 1 to 4 players.
-By default, it can be played with the keyboard, and optionally with GamePads (you don't have to integrate this feature, only if you want to).
+By default, it can be played with the keyboard, and optionally with GamePads (you don't have to integrate this feature, only if you want to). ✅
-- Players all start in the top-left corner of the room, with a 5-4-3-2-1 countdown to start the game.
+- Players all start in the top-left corner of the room, with a 5-4-3-2-1 countdown to start the game. ✅
-- All players must reach an exit, which by default will be represented by a clearly visible yellow circle with a black border, located within the level.
+- All players must reach an exit, which by default will be represented by a clearly visible yellow circle with a black border, located within the level.  ✅

+As levels increase, new elements appear:
 **Level 1:** For level 1, imagine a rectangular room with walls around the edges, and the famous yellow-and-black circle in the bottom right-hand corner.
 As soon as the starting signal is given, players race to the exit.
 The first to arrive gets 4 points, the second 3, and so on.
-Or you could imagine a scoring system based on the time taken to reach the exit.
+Or you could imagine a scoring system based on the time taken to reach the exit. ✅
     - Players can go in any direction, including diagonally.
-You can imagine a limited “dash” option (quick acceleration for a very limited time)
+You can imagine a limited “dash” option (quick acceleration for a very limited time) ✅
-    - Collisions between players and with obstacles are taken into account (you can't go through walls, but you can push other players).
+    - Collisions between players and with obstacles are taken into account (you can't go through walls, but you can push other players). ✅

-As levels increase, new elements appear:
-**Levels 2-4:** vertical walls appear, the path to the exit is no longer straight, but you have to follow the increasingly complicated corridors, sometimes with dead ends.
+**Levels 2-4:** vertical walls appear, the path to the exit is no longer straight, but you have to follow the increasingly complicated corridors, sometimes with dead ends. ✅
-**Levels 4-8*:** walls can move vertically or horizontally.
+**Levels 4-8*:** walls can move vertically or horizontally. ✅

+--------------------- Current state -------------------------

-**Levels 8-15:** (I'm giving the numbers as a guide, you don't have to follow them to the letter): new elements appear: bonuses that increase the player's speed, malus that invert the controls for 3 seconds, zones on the course that slow down or teleport elsewhere.
+**Levels 8-15:** New elements appear: bonuses that increase the player's speed, malus that invert the controls for 3 seconds, zones on the course that slow down or teleport elsewhere.
 Fans speed up or slow down certain corridors...
 **Levels 15-20:** certain walls must not be touched, otherwise you'll be electrocuted and have to start all over again.
     - It's up to you: you can add enemies, bouncing balls between walls, the possibility, as in Mario Kart, of picking up items that you can throw or drop, etc.
     - switches that change the level topology